LangSplatV2: High-dimensional 3D Language Gaussian Splatting with 450+ FPS: Conclusion

 \textbf{Conclusion.} In this paper, we have presented LangSplatV2 for high-dimensional language feature splatting in 3D open-vocabulary querying, designed to overcome the speed limitations of LangSplat.
 Our analysis identified the decoding stage as the primary bottleneck in LangSplat.
 By modeling each Gaussian point as a sparse code over a global dictionary, LangSplatV2 removes the need for a heavyweight decoder.
 We further proposed an efficient sparse coefficient splatting method with CUDA optimization, allowing LangSplatV2 to achieve high-dimensional feature splatting results at the cost of splatting ultra-low-dimensional features.

 \textbf{Limitations and broader impacts.} While LangSplatV2 demonstrates improved performance and faster inference compared to LangSplat, it comes with increased training cost due to the need to construct high-dimensional semantic fields during training.
-Detailed analysis of the training cost is provided in the appendix.
 Furthermore, as our method directly inherits the semantic representations from the CLIP model, it also inherits its inherent biases.
 Addressing such biases remains an open research challenge and may benefit from recent advances in fairness-aware versions of CLIP.